BetterWorks/django-impersonate/README.txt

 Dependencies
 ------------

-It was written for Python 2.4+ and Django 1.2.4 but it should work just fine with Django 1.1+
+It was written for Python 2.6+ and Django 1.4+

 It depends on your project using the django.contrib.session framework.